Each design project is unique, but the process of design here at moss follows a well defined path.

-Here’s what you can expect from each stage, from Program, and Field Measuring, through Schematic Design, Design Development, and Construction Documentation and on to Permits and Construction Administration.
-Between design meetings, we are are doing work on your project at every phase.
+Here’s what you can expect from each stage, from Program and Field Measuring, through Schematic Design, Design Development, and Construction Documentation, and on to Permits and Construction Administration.
+Between design meetings, we’re working on your project at every phase.

 This series of posts will explore our approach to the design process and give you an idea of how we might handle a future project of yours.